markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 <p style="text-align: center"><img src="./img/arXiv_1512_03385/ResNet.png" width="600"></p>
 <p style="text-align: center">Figure 6.
 The architectures and parameter settings of all ResNet family members.</p>

+# Implementation Details

+* Resize the image with its shorter side randomly sampled in [256, 480] for scale augmentation.

+* A 224x224 random crop is sampled from the an image or its horizontal flip, with per-pixel mean subtracted.

+* The standard color augmentation is used.

+* Batch normalizations are adopted right after each convolution and before activation.

+* Train all plain/residual nets from scratch.

+* SGD mini-batch = 256, learning rate starts from 0.1 and is divided by 10 when the error plateau, weight decay = 0.0001, momentum = 0.9

+* Weights are initialized as in [Delving deep into rectifiers:
+Surpassing human-level performance on imagenet classification](https://arxiv.org/abs/1502.01852)

+* Models are trained for up to $60*10^4$ iterations.

+* Dropout is not used.

+* In testing, techniques including 10-crop testing, fully-concolutional form are adopted.
+The team averaged the scores at multiple scales.

 # Experimental Observations and Analysis

+The comparision of training & validation errors btw 18-layer and 34-layer plain nets and ResNets reveal the following points:

+* Plain nets exhibit degradation problems, since plain-34 has higher training error than plain-18, as illustrated in Figure 7.
+The